 Raheela Mahomed is a broadcast journalist, presenter and moderator.

-Raheela was a presenter on Al Jazeera’s main news bulletins, including the flagship Newshour programme.
+Raheela was also a news presenter on Al Jazeera’s main bulletins, including the flagship Newshour programme.
 Among the stories she has covered are: US presidential elections; the ‘Brexit’ vote; war in Syria; North Korea missile tests; Myanmar refugee crisis; the Gulf diplomatic crisis and terror attacks in Turkey and the UK.

 In October 2018, Raheela was invited as a guest speaker for a panel discussion on the ‘Future of Broadcasting’ at the Shoko Festival Hub Unconference in Harare, Zimbabwe.
 In 2017, she was a moderator and conference host for a panel discussion on ‘Digital Transformation’ at Future of Media Leaders Summit in Doha.

-Prior to becoming a reporter and presenter, Raheela worked as a producer in Al Jazeera’s news division.
+Prior to becoming a reporter and presenter, Raheela worked as a producer in the news division.
 She was heavily involved in sourcing and securing programme contributors and in planning special news coverage, including the global refugee crisis, NATO conference on counter terrorism in Qatar, UN General Assembly, the #FREEAJSTAFF media campaign and presidential elections around the world.

 Raheela gained a Bachelor’s degree in Journalism from the University of Westminster and a Master’s degree in International Public Policy from University College London.
 She was born in London and raised in Harare.